Sony BRAVIA 8 & 9 4K HDR Laser Projectors With XR Processor

 Given that the BRAVIA Projector 8 and BRAVIA Projector 9 were launched at CEDIA, it’s no surprise that Sony is stressing the projectors’ custom installer–friendly features, such as compatibility with home automation systems like Control4, Crestron, Savant, and AMX.
 The projectors are also compatible with remote maintenance services OvrC and Domotz.
 Custom installers can also dial in picture geometry using the corner keystone correction and lens-shift functions, allowing the projectors to be installed in rooms with challenging conditions, such as higher ceilings and limited depth.

-Both the BRAVIA Projector 8 and BRAVIA Projector 9 will be available to order now from authorized Sony projector dealers like our friends at Audio Advice.
+Both the BRAVIA Projector 8 and BRAVIA Projector 9 are available to order now from authorized Sony projector dealers like our friends at Audio Advice.

 More information: Sony